 This is the first in a series of posts on marketing tips for the events industry.

 Building a service-based business like an event planning business is no easy task, mainly because you are essentially marketing and selling yourself and your ability to do what you say you can do.
+It’s tough to scale and difficult to replicate for other areas/cities.

 Any experienced event planner or professional will tell you that one of the keys to running a successful event planning business is keeping the pipeline full of prospects.
 And so we asked hundreds of event professionals on LinkedIn what marketing strategies work best for them, and here are the top 10.